By Traeger Grills

 |4||egg yolks, beaten|

-When ready to cook, set the Traeger temperature to 180℉ and preheat with the lid closed for 15 minutes.
+When ready to cook, preheat the Traeger to 450°F; this will take at least 15 minutes.

-Insert the probe into the thickest part of the ham, avoiding the bone.
-Place the roasting pan with the ham on the grill.
-Close the lid and smoke the ham for 2 hours.
+Insert a leave-in meat thermometer into the meaty part of the ham avoiding bone.
+Place the ham directly on the grill grates, close the lid, and roast for 30 minutes.

 300 ˚F / 149 ˚C

-Make the mustard sauce: In a medium saucepan, whisk together the dry mustard, brown sugar, salt, and pepper, breaking up any lumps.
+Toward the end of cooking, make the mustard sauce: In a medium saucepan over low heat on the Traeger Induction cooktop or the stove, whisk together the brown sugar, dry mustard, salt, and pepper, breaking up any lumps.
 Add the vinegar and whisk well to combine.
 Add the heavy cream and egg yolks and whisk to incorporate.
-Cook over very low heat, stirring constantly until the sauce is thick and smooth.
-Remove the pot from the heat and set aside until ready to serve.
+Cook, stirring constantly and lowering the heat as necessary, until the sauce is thick and smooth.
+Keep warm until ready to serve.

 1/4 Cup dry mustard